-HITT-2101 - Professional Practice Experience 1 - (3.00 Credit hours)
+HITT-2101 - Professional Practice Experience 1 - 3.00 credit hours

-Prerequisite: HITT-1201 and HITT-1206 and HITT-1207 and HITT-1208 with grade C or better.
-Corequisite: HITT-2105, HITT-2106, HITT-2107
+Prerequisite: HITT-1201, and HITT-1206, HITT-1208 and HITT-1209 with grade C or better.
+Corequisite: HITT-2105, HITT-2106, HITT-2108

-During this professional practice experience, students will apply to non-acute care settings knowledge from the courses they have had.
+During this professional practice experience, students will apply to non-acute care settings knowledge from the previous courses.
 Students will be expected to complete the professional practice experience manuals provided at the beginning of the semester.
 This is a non-paid, non-working clinical affiliation.
 Students may be asked to complete assignments given by the clinical site periodically, but may not be substituted for paid workers.
+Effective 2010FA, this course is graded on a pass/fail basis.
+Students are required to pass this course to progress in the program.
 (8 contact hrs per week for 16 wks) Center Campus.
 Fall semester only.

-HITT-2105 - Healthcare Reimbursement Systems - (3.00 Credit hours)
+HITT-2105 - Healthcare Reimbursement Systems - 3.00 credit hours

-Prerequisite: HITT-1201 and HITT-1206 and HITT-1207 and HITT-1208 with grade C or better.
-Corequisite: HITT-2101, HITT-2106, HITT-2107
+Prerequisite: HITT-1201, HITT-1206, HITT-1208, and HITT-1209 with grade C or better.
+Corequisite: HITT-2101, HITT-2106, HITT-2108